Katze719/ThreadSchedule/docs/REGISTRY.md

 - `std::errc::no_such_process` – Thread not found in registry or no control block available
 - `std::errc::operation_not_permitted` – Insufficient privileges
 - `std::errc::invalid_argument` – Invalid parameters

+### Duplicate registrations

+- Registering the same thread more than once is safe and idempotent.
+- If a thread with the same TID is already present in the registry, subsequent registrations are a no-op.
+- Semantics: The first registration wins; existing fields (name, component tag, control block) are not overwritten by later calls.